 The full impact of mental stress on heart disease is just coming to light, but the underlying mechanisms are not always clear.
-Stress can influence the activity of the heart when it activates the automatic nervous system, which affects many organs, including the heart.
+Stress can influence the activity of the heart when it activates the automatic nervous system.
 Such actions and others could negatively affect the heart in several ways:

 - Sudden stress increases the pumping action and rate of the heart, while at the same time causing the arteries to constrict (narrow).
 As a result blood pressure rises.

 - The emotional effects of stress alter the heart rhythms, which could pose a risk for serious arrhythmias (rhythm abnormalities) in people with existing heart rhythm disturbances.